tuub/theses-publisher-policies/policies.md

 Generally permitted, publisher should be contacted in advance

 #### Special requirements
-* Unpublished articles: note on publisher and journal has to be included, recommended to include date of submission
-* Published articles: reference published material, preferably with fixed statement "©IWA Publishing [year of publication].
-The definitive peer-reviewed and edited version of this article is published in [name of journal] [volume] [issue] [pages] [year] [DOI] and is available at [www.iwapublishing.com](https://www.iwapublishing.com)."
+* Include fixed statement: "©IWA Publishing [year of publication].
+The definitive peer-reviewed and edited version of this article is published in [name of journal] [volume] [issue] [pages] [year] [DOI] and is available at https://www.iwapublishing.com."

 #### Source
 * [Rights and Permissions](https://iwaponline.com/pages/Rights_and_Permissions)